demisto/content/Packs/FiltersAndTransformers/Scripts/FormatTemplate/README.md

-Build a text from a template which can include DT expressions.
+Build text from a template that can include DT expressions.

 ## Script Data
 ---